googleapis/google-cloud-ruby/google-cloud-billing/README.md

-# Ruby Client for the Billing API
+# Ruby Client for the Cloud Billing API

-API Client library for the Billing API

 Allows developers to manage billing for their Google Cloud Platform projects programmatically.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-billing-v*`.